awsdocs/amazon-sqs-developer-guide/doc_source/sqs-create-queue-sse.md

 # Tutorial: Creating an Amazon SQS Queue with Server\-Side Encryption \(SSE\)<a name="sqs-create-queue-sse"></a>

 Server\-side encryption \(SSE\) for Amazon SQS is available in all commercial regions where Amazon SQS is available, except for the China Regions\.
-You can enable server\-side encryption \(SSE\) for a queue to protect its data\.
+You can enable SSE for a queue to protect its data\.
 For more information about using SSE, see [Protecting Data Using Server\-Side Encryption \(SSE\) and AWS KMS ](sqs-server-side-encryption.md)\.

 **Important**
 All requests to queues with SSE enabled must use HTTPS and [Signature Version 4](http://docs.aws.amazon.com/general/latest/gr/signature-version-4.html)\.